EmbraceLife/NetLogo-Modeling/House2009paper.md

 >   - we can use this phenomena to **verify** our model and it seems our model can simulate such pattern see verification video [CN](https://youtu.be/srThVXLdxU0?list=PLx08F1efFq_WYCEUW9hDv_kfH3LmJs3TL) and [EN](https://youtu.be/n1NY5Flx9o8?list=PLx08F1efFq_XPiMl74IHpppb8NGqITLn2)
 > - phenomena 2 : interest rise cause house price to fall
 >   - see verficiation video [CN](https://www.bilibili.com/video/av31860025/?p=41) and [EN](https://youtu.be/HebhzFXYqkw?list=PLx08F1efFq_XPiMl74IHpppb8NGqITLn2)
+> - phenomena 3 : if the newcomers have an income 20 per cent less than the incumbents, £24,000 compared with £30,000, the me- dian house price drops by about the same ratio
+>   - see verification video CN and EN (small variations between different runs, but largely the same)
+> - phenomena 4: The upper line shows the effect of a change in interest rate from 7% to 10% with a loan-to-value ratio of 100%.
+As expected, the rate change induces a sharp drop in prices.
+However, if we now alter the maximum loan to value ratio to 80%, the effect of an interest rate change from 7% to 10% is modest.
+>   - see verification video CN and EN (small variations between different runs, but largely the same)
+> - other interesting conclusions: ==to be continued==
 >
 > Model on locality
 >